waikato-datamining/image-dataset-converter-examples/docs/speciesnet.md

 ### Extracting frames

-With the threshold for our video determine, we can now extract relevant frames and push them through the SpeciesNet model.
+With the threshold for our video determined, we can now extract relevant frames and push them through the SpeciesNet model.

 The following command processes `VID0003.AVI` from the `input` directory (`from-video-file`),